marcovannoord/openhtf/README.md

 ## Python Installation

 To install spintop-openhtf, you need Python.
-We officially support **Python 3.6+** for now.
+We officially support **Python 3.6 and 3.7** for now.
+At this time, it is unlikely we will support 3.8+ because of breaking changes in dependencies (tornado v4).

 If you already have Python installed on your PC, you can skip this step.
 Officially supported OSes are:

 - **Windows 10**